 - Signs and Symptoms of Dengue in Children

 - Things to Do If Your Child Shows Symptoms of Dengue

 - Diagnosis of Dengue in Children

-More than 700 million people are affected by mosquito-borne illnesses, of whom more than one million die.
-The most dangerous ones are malaria, zika virus, chikungunya, yellow fever and dengue fever.
+More than 500 million people are affected by mosquito-borne diseases that result in about 2.7 million deaths each year.
+The most dangerous ones are malaria, zika virus, chikungunya, yellow fever, and dengue fever.
 Dengue is especially common in India, with epidemics constantly emerging around the country.
 Luckily, this disease is treatable and has a rather low mortality rate.
-This article will help you understand Dengue fever, its symptoms, treatment and prevention methods.
+This article will help you understand dengue fever, its symptoms, treatment, and prevention methods.

 Video: Dengue in Children – Signs, Diagnosis and Treatment

-What Is Dengue & How Does It Spread?
+What Is Dengue and How Does It Spread?

 Dengue fever is carried by the female Aedes mosquito.
 This mosquito species can be identified by a striking striped pattern on its abdomen, giving them the name tiger mosquitoes.
 Usually found in warm, tropical and humid climates, these mosquitoes thrive in the presence of stagnant water.
 This makes dengue far more prevalent at the peak of the monsoons.
 Interestingly, the Aedes mosquito attacks during the day, which is unlike other disease-carrying mosquitoes.
 These mosquitoes usually bite in the early morning and the evening right before sunset.